BWindey/WiTUI/README.md

 cursor in latest window, each window has a setting that dictates whether or not it should overwrite the latest position.

+#### Why would you not want to know the last cursor position?
-> This is necessary in a situation with depending windows.
+This is necessary in a situation with depending windows.
 Imagine a session with 2 windows next to eachother.
 One holds a table, the second one (depending on the first) has a text field to display more info about the current selected row.